threatworx/twigs/README.rst

   --token TOKEN         The ThreatWatch API token of the user --instance INSTANCE   The ThreatWatch instance.
 Defaults to ThreatWatch
                         Cloud SaaS.
+  --csv_file CSV_FILE   Specify name of the CSV file to hold the exported
+                        asset information.
+Defaults to out.csv

 modes:
   Discovery modes supported